Mark Hopkinson: Green trial

 Mark Hopkinson was then indicted for, among other crimes, the murders of the Vehars and Jeff Green, and brought to trial on September 3, 1979.
 He chose to produce no evidence on his own behalf and rested at the close of the state's evidence after moving for a judgment of acquittal, which was denied.
 After the jury returned their finding of guilt on all six charges, they were asked to deliberate as to whether the death penalty should be imposed for the four murder convictions.
-The jury returned a recommendation of life imprisonment for the three Vehar counts but death for the murder of Green.
-Bound by that recommendation, the district court sentenced Mark Hopkinson to two terms of seven and one-half to ten years imprisonment to be served consecutively for the conspiracy convictions, three consecutive terms of life imprisonment for the Vehar killings and to death for the murder of Jeff Green.
+The jury returned a recommendation of life imprisonment for the three Vehar counts, but death for the murder of Green.
+The court sentenced Hopkinson to 15 to 20 years in prison for the conspiracy convictions, three consecutive life terms for the Vehar family murders, and to death for the murder of Jeff Green.